-Skaalen currently offers window visits, virtual visits, and in-person visits.
-While window visits and virtual visits are highly encouraged, as they are the safest option, we understand the importance of physically seeing and talking in person.
-Therefore, we have in-person visits to accommodate this need.
+Skaalen currently offers window visits, virtual visits, and in person visits.
+While window visits and virtual visits are the safest option, we understand the importance of physically seeing and talking in person.
+Therefore, we have in person visits to accommodate this need.

 No, visitation is no longer restricted to specific times.
 However, visitors are to continue to only utilize Skaalen’s front doors to enter the building.
 Visitors may come and go from the facility as needed, but must sign and screen in each time they enter.
 The front doors will be locked after normal business hours and visitors will have to ring the doorbell or call the number listed to be let in.

 Long-term care providers retain the right to deny visits based on a resident or visitor not complying with guidance, if the resident/visitor does not pass the health screening, or if the resident/visitor is at risk of abuse or harm.

 You will sign in and be screened for symptoms per our screening protocols that are used for all staff and essential health care personnel.
 Necessary protective equipment will be provided and a hand sanitizer station is located by the check-in for visitor convenience.